vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 1. Log in to the [AWS Management Console](https://aws.amazon.com/)

 2. Click on the left navigation pane called **Services** and select compute.
-A list of all compute services would be listed out, select **EC2**.
+A list of all compute services will be listed out, select **EC2**.
 ![](images/create%20ec2%20server.png)